lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * Skill Ratings go from 0-8 instead of 1-12, with better descriptions of what the different levels represent.
 * Changed the dice mechanic slightly, increasing successes.
-* Attributes have been expanded, and you can now raise them with XP.
+* Attributes can now be raised with XP.
 * Background and Language skills now have a condensed, descriptive rating scale.
 * Background skills are chaper - you get several for free.
 * A XP system makes it easier to raise other skills while waiting for a big raise.